michael-38/stock-price-checker/README.md

 ## Lendesk - Coding Challenge

-Single-page app that allows users to enter a stock symbol and retrieve information on the current stock price and company's information.
+Single-page app that allows users to enter a stock symbol and retrieve information on the current stock price and company's description.

 ### Installation